NickJasonHagen/nscriptv3_bin/readme.md

 }
 ```
 # Coroutines
+coroutines are what sepperates nscript from the others
+in the binary at least 1 coroutine must exist or the runtime will exit.
+or if you prefer to use loop{} however for more flexable coding coroutines are of help.

+coroutines are handled in a sequence , in the rust runtime each coroutine will be checked in the main loop
+you can spawn coroutines that run by a given elapsed time in ms
 ```c++
 //coroutines , ( spawned scopes which run sequentially beside one another)
 // when a during a coroutine you spawn a new coroutine it will be queued and executed from the next frame